The Squashed Tomato Challenge

 The images below are linked to Flickr.
 They can be used to help illustrate the context of the challenge and/or for display.

 Find out more about how gravity ropeways work and affect the lives of people in Nepal.

-Read our detailed technical brief on gravity ropeways
+Read our detailed technical briefs on gravity ropeways

 Case study of how a family has benefited form the gravity ropeway

-Have a look at a great article in Low-tech Magazine on the history of aerial ropeways which includes diagrams and information on a variety of different stuctures and and their uses.
+Have a look at a great article in Low-tech Magazine on the history of aerial ropeways which includes diagrams and information on a variety of different structures and and their uses.

 Some quite interesting facts about tomatoes

 - The tomato is the world's most popular fruit.
 60 millions tons are produce each year, 16 million more than the banana.